jensraaby/restbucks-finatra/README.md

 non-existent or a reference to some example code, this is an attempt to go through the motions and make notes.

+The aim is to get the following working:
+* Scala Guice dependency injection
+* The HttpClient module for contacting remote services
+* Acceptance tests using the EmbeddedHttpServer
+* Mockito for isolating components
+* InMemoryHttpService for mocking remote HTTP services during tests
+* TypeSafe Config for environment-specific configuration

 ## Steps
 I'm documenting the steps as I go, because Finatra 2 is slightly lacking in this regard and it's a useful reference for myself.